MadKudu/hookspot/README.md

 # What it's for

-Wouldn't be great to be able to A/B test various customer engagement strategies in Hubspot  (eg. lead scoring A vs B, email frequency A versus B, etc...).
+Wouldn't it be great to A/B test various customer engagement strategies in Hubspot? (eg. impact of lead scoring A vs B, best email frequency, etc...).

 Unfortunately Hubspot does not allow you to randomly assign leads to a list.